Top 12 SaaS Metrics: Defining The SaaS Company’s Success

 It goes without saying that the service/product a company is offering should build adequate brand value in customers’ minds.
 And customer support services should also be considered.

-A good retention rate can be achieved by enhancing the onboarding process of new users.
+A good retention rate can be achieved by enhancing the onboarding process of new users with onboarding software.
 There is an increased risk of a client leaving the business in the beginning stage rather than at the mid-subscription or renewal time.

 3. Monthly Recurring Revenue